Laugh as much as you can breathe and love as long as you can live.

-"'Kuzu?"
-He mumbled, barely forming Kakuzu's name.
+"'kuzu?"
+He mumbled, only just forming Kakuzu's name.
 Kakuzu let it slide for once.
 "I… Did I wake you up?"
-Hidan hadn't even seemed to notice the tears that have only just started to slow down.
+Hidan hadn't even seemed to notice the tears that had only just started to slow down.
 "Sorry."

 Hidan looked up at Kakuzu's eyes.
 They seemed to faintly glow in the dimness.
 A lump welled up in his throat and fresh tears began to shine in his eyes.
-Kakuzu started to exasperatedly repeat his question, but Hidan interrupted that before it ever came to action.
+Kakuzu, exasperated, started to repeat his question, but Hidan interrupted that before it ever came into action.
 The teenager threw his arms around Kakuzu's shoulders and buried his face against a warm neck, tremors wracking his body.
-It was a surprise Hidan doesn't shake himself apart.
+It was a surprise Hidan didn't shake himself apart.

 Kakuzu was slow to move at first, but there wasn't much else he could do.
-He doubted Hidan was even fully self-aware, now.
-One hand rested against the back of Hidan's neck, where his hair barely touched.
+He doubted Hidan was even self-aware, now.
+One hand rested against the back of Hidan's neck, where his hair fell to.
 Fresh tears dampened the older man's skin where Hidan was hiding his face.
-His fingers were clutching to Kakuzu with a desperation of someone lost, struggling to hold onto his last shred of survival.
+His fingers were clutching to Kakuzu with a desperation of someone lost, struggling to hold on to his last shred of survival.
 Kakuzu let the attack subside first, giving Hidan the time he needed to find his breath and himself.

 By the time he had, Hidan had fallen still and his breathing was no longer catching on every inhale.
 There was no tactful way to address this.
 Kakuzu could only say what he needed to.
 "Hidan, tell me what's wrong."
 Kakuzu had seen countless horrors in his long years; had experienced things most humans would shatter under.
 Still, perhaps he can't prepare for what had reduced Hidan to such a mess.